Invoiced/api/source/index.md

 All API calls must be made to `https://api.invoiced.com`.

+We also have a sandbox environment for testing available at `https://api.sandbox.invoiced.com`.

 ### JSON-only

 All responses will be in [JSON](https://en.wikipedia.org/wiki/JSON).
 Input data passed through the request body can be form-encoded or JSON-encoded.
 If using a JSON body, please specify the `Content-Type` header as `application/json`.